ibm-cloud-docs/schematics/cli-reference.md

 ## Action commands
 {: #schematics-action-commands}

-Review the command that you want to create, update, list, delete and work with your {{site.data.keyword.bplong_notm}} actions.
+Review the commands that you want to create, update, list, delete and work with your {{site.data.keyword.bplong_notm}} actions.
 {: shortdesc}

 ### Inventory host groups